-A crankshaft can have several issues, but this article addresses only one, and that is wear.
+A crankshaft can have several issues, but this article addresses only one: wear.

 One must assume that the rod bearings have some oil to lubricate the rollers.
 Even with this oil, one may perform a few simple tests.